 Richard Roche , Ireland

 Chair Communication Committee

-Dr Richard Roche is Associate Professor and Deputy Head of Department at the Department of Psychology, Maynooth University, where he has been employed since 2005, following undergraduate, postgraduate and postdoctoral study at Trinity College, Dublin.
+Dr Richard Roche is a Professor and Deputy Head of Department at the Department of Psychology, Maynooth University, where he has been employed since 2005, following undergraduate, postgraduate and postdoctoral study at Trinity College, Dublin.
 His areas of interest are cognitive neuroscience/neuropsychology, particularly memory, ageing, dementia, stroke, brain injury and synaesthesia.
 He has published 37 research articles, over 90 conference posters, several book chapters and three academic books (plus one novel).
 He has to date accrued over €1.4 million in research funding and has graduated 9 PhD students and 3 MSc students.
 He has served as President of Neuroscience Ireland and was Founding President of the Irish Brain Council.
 He is also strongly committed to science outreach and public engagement and has served on the FENS Communications Committee since 2020, of which he became Chair in 2022.

 Emma Yhnell , United Kingdom

 Dr Emma Yhnell obtained a BSc Honours degree in Biochemistry from Cardiff University before completing a PhD exploring Huntington’s disease (HD) in the laboratory.
 She then obtained an independent research fellowship funded by the Welsh Government through Health and Care Research Wales to translate her findings on cognitive training into the HD patient clinic.
 Her work looked to see if computerised brain training is feasible for people impacted by Huntington’s disease.
 Emma now works as a Lecturer at Cardiff University, teaching the next generation of budding scientists.